MicrosoftDocs/entra-docs/docs/identity/hybrid/group-writeback-cloud-sync.md

 ###  Migrate Microsoft Entra Connect Sync group writeback V2 to Microsoft Entra Cloud Sync

 **Scenario:**  Migrate group writeback using Microsoft Entra Connect Sync (formerly Azure AD Connect) to Microsoft Entra Cloud Sync.
 This scenario is **only** for customers who are currently using Microsoft Entra Connect group writeback v2.
 The process outlined in this document pertains only to cloud-created security groups that are written back with a universal scope.
-Mail-enabled groups and DLs written back using Microsoft Entra Connect group writeback V1 or V2 are not supported.
+Mail-enabled groups and DLs written back using Microsoft Entra Connect group writeback V1 or V2 aren't supported.

 For more information see [Migrate Microsoft Entra Connect Sync group writeback V2 to Microsoft Entra Cloud Sync](cloud-sync/migrate-group-writeback.md)